Skip to main content

 • Tick bites (Lyme disease prophylaxis)

-• Presenting within 72 hours of a suspected tick bite and have no symptoms
+• The patient presents within 72 hours of tick removal.

 • Urinary Tract Infections (UTIs)